w3c/wai-website/_accessibility-training/topics.md

      the Internet and other information and communications technology (ICT)</li>
   <li>International <a href="http://www.w3.org/WAI/Policy/">Policies Relating to Web Accessibility</a> - links to laws and policies regarding Web accessibility around the world (not definitive)</li>
   <li><a href="http://www.w3.org/WAI/Policy/harmon">Why Standards Harmonization is Essential to Web Accessibility</a> - explains the key role that harmonization of standards plays in increasing the accessibility of the Web</li>
-  <li><a href="http://www.w3.org/WAI/impl/pol">Developing Organizational Policies on Web Accessibility</a> - addresses considerations that can arise when developing organizational policies on Web accessibility</li>
+  <li><a href="http://www.w3.org{% link _planning-and-managing/implement.md %}">Developing Organizational Policies on Web Accessibility</a> - addresses considerations that can arise when developing organizational policies on Web accessibility</li>
 </ul>
 <h3>Suggestions for speakers</h3>
 <ul>